-The property owner must complete the ASIE-2017.
-We are not permitted to sign the forms on your behalf.
+The property owner must complete the ASIE-2021.
+We are not permitted to certify the forms on your behalf.

-The imposition of penalties is currently being challenged in Court, but, to be safe, we still recommend filing and maintaining records to show that you have complied with the requirements of Section 6-30.
+Challenges to the imposition of penalties are still pending in Court.
+Recently, the New York State Appellate Division sent back one of the cases to the lower court for further deliberations.
+To be safe, we recommend filing and maintaining records to show that you have complied with the requirements of Section 6-30.

 Keep a Copy of Everything That Was Filed Electronically and Print Out the Screens That Show and Confirm What Was Filed

 It is important to have a record that your submission was completed by April 1, 2022.